jeremycg/pythoncourse/_posts/2016-04-08-lesson-08---optimization.md

     3

-But to eplicit make it an iterator, we use the iter() function:
+But to explicitly make it an iterator, we use the iter() function:

 **In [121]:**